 Louis falls in love with Armand and, after much brooding, turns a doll-maker named Madeleine into a vampire to care for Claudia so that he can leave her for Armand.
 Unfortunately, Santiago has other plans.
 With a team of vampires, he drags Louis, Claudia, and Madeleine back to the Théâtre des Vampires.
 And who is there but Lestat.
 Back from the dead.
 Again.

 Louis is restrained, and Claudia and Madeleine are given death by sunlight.
 Armand frees Louis, but he is furious at what these vampires have done.
 With a scythe and some gasoline, he sets the Théâtre des Vampires on fire (yes, definitely a pattern here) and kills any vampires who try to escape.

 After the carnage is done, Louis and Armand return to America.
 Armand tells Louis that Lestat did not die in the fire.
 In fact, he happens to live back in New Orleans.
 Imagine that.
 Louis moves to New Orleans and eventually visits Lestat one last time.
 Lestat's a pathetic sight, and Louis ultimately feels sorry for him.

 Armand then admits that he is the one who killed Claudia.
 He also admits that he thinks Louis is dead inside—he no longer possesses the drama and fire that used to drive him.
 Louis is like, "Yeah, pretty much," and Armand leaves him.

 Well, that's the end of Louis's story.
 When he's done, the interviewer asks to be made a vampire.
 Louis thinks this is a terrible idea, so he bites him and leaves him for dead.
 But naturally, the interviewer doesn't die.
-When he wakes up, he sees that Louis has left him a message: Lestat's address.
+When he wakes up, he goes through the tapes and finds a detailed description of where Lestat lives.
 The boy packs up and goes off to meet yet another vampire...